 Monosaccharides supply 3.74 kcal/g, disaccharides 3.95 kcal/g, while starch 4.18 kcal/g; on average it is approached to 4 kcal/g. - They exert a protein-saving action: if present in adequate amount in daily nourishment, the body does not utilize proteins for energy purpose, an anti-economic and “polluting” fuel because it will need to eliminate nitrogen (ammonia) and sulfur present in some aminoacids.

-- Glucose is indispensable for the maintenance of the integrity of nervous tissue (some central nervous system areas are able to use only glucose for energy production) and red blood cells.
+- Glucose is indispensable for the maintenance of the integrity of nervous tissue, as some central nervous system areas are able to use only glucose for energy production, and red blood cells.

 - Two sugars, ribose and deoxyribose, are part of the bearing structure, respectively of the RNA and DNA and obviously find themselves in the nucleotide structure as well.